Wireguard VPN for your Synology NAS

 Now just scan the QR code that was presented, and you are good to go.

-Once you have the configuration ready, connect and check the UI if your server is registering a successful connection.
+Once you have the configuration ready, connect and check the UI to see if your server is registering a successful connection.
 Also, you are welcome to test access to your LAN resources and see if all is working well.

-If your devices are not mobile, you can use the download button next to the QR code one to download the configuration and import it into your client Wireguard app.
+If your devices are not mobile, you can use the download button next to the QR code to download the configuration and import it into your client Wireguard app.

 There you have it, your very own Wireguard server running on your Synology NAS.
 If you have any questions, comments, or suggestions, feel free to comment in the section below.